What is Issues Management in Public Relations?

 - Need to make a decision on the spot without knowing all the facts

-- Fewer options available to take and they decrease as the crisis continues
+- Fewer options available to take, which decrease as the crisis continues

 - Costs could be high